Cliff Warner and Nina Cortlandt: Storyline

-From then on, Nina becomes uninterested in Cliff and dreams about her sexual encounter with Steve, which leads to more lovemaking between the two.
+From then on, Nina becomes uninterested in Cliff and dreams about her sexual encounter with Steve, which leads to more sex between the two.
 One day, Cliff catches Nina, but instead of making a fuss, he sneaks away.
 That evening, he informs Nina of what he knows and demands that they divorce.
 This is their first divorce.

 Before going away on an assignment, Steve persuades Nina to go away with him so they can have some time alone.
 Their plane crashes, and everyone in Pine Valley, including Cliff, has assumed Nina is dead.
 She resurfaces unscathed in 1983, but Steve is very badly injured.

 Nina tells Cliff that Kim McGuire, an associate of Steve's, has died, and she blames herself because Cliff was close with Kim.
 When Nina says that she should have died in the plane crash, Cliff takes her in an embrace and tells her, "I just thank God you're alive!"
 Cliff's new girlfriend, Devon McFadden (Tricia Pursley), sees the exchange of affection and runs off.
 Eventually, with her mother Ellen Dalton's (Kathleen Noone) urging, she leaves town to start afresh without Cliff.

 Nina and Steve separate, but instead of being involved with Nina, Cliff becomes involved with Dr. Amy Stone (Catherine Christianson).
 When Dr. Stone is seriously injured by a drunk driver, Cliff is the only surgeon available to operate on her.
 He cannot save her, and blames himself.
 However, Nina is there to pick up the pieces.
 They marry for the second time by a justice of the peace.

 Taylor Miller leaves the role of Nina shortly after that.
 Zach Grayson befriends Nina, and Liza Colby, who is now Cliff's intern, tries to seduce Cliff.
 Liza does not succeed.
 Nina resists Zach as well, however Cliff's sister Linda plots with Zach to break up Cliff and Nina.
 They drug Nina and make it look like Nina is having an affair with Zach.
 They photograph it as well.
 Linda and Zach are found dead.
 It is believed that Zach killed Linda, but then Daisy killed Zach.
 Daisy is found guilty, but is later cleared when Donna remembers that it was Marion Colby who had killed Zach.
 The strain of all of this causes Nina to have a mental breakdown.
 Sometime during all of this, Cliff and Nina divorce for the second time.